Juan-Jones/blogsphere/content/blog/affiliate-marketing-guide.md

 To become a successful affiliate marketer, you must learn what it takes?
 That way, you don’t waste time.
 For starters, you must remain patient and work relentlessly.
 The internet is not the same as before.
 Nowadays, there’s competition in just about every market.
 Therefore, you must outperform your competitors to get ahead.

 1. Find a Industry You Enjoy: Finding your niche is the first step to achieving success from affiliate marketing.
 In other words, you must find a topic you are passionate about.
 The key to success is to find something that you enjoy and have an understanding about.
 In doing so, you’ll be better off in the long haul.
 You can enjoy working by choosing to create content on a topic that you enjoy.
 2. Select a Platform to Promote your Affiliate Campaign: After choosing your niche, you’ll need to select a platform to reach and engage with customers.
-Most affiliate marketers use websites and blogs to connect with customers.
-However, you could market through podcasts, videos, or word-of-mouth.
+These days most affiliate marketers use social media.
+However, you an [create a blog](/blog/create-a-blog-for-free) or website to connect with customers.
+You could market through podcasts, videos, or word-of-mouth.
 It’s important to understand it’s not what you use, it’s how you use it.
 So if your strong point is face-to-face verbal communication, then that’s how you should connect with potential customers.
 Or if you’re better at typing, then you probably should develop a blog.
 3. Search for Niche Related Affiliate Programs: Step three involves finding affiliate programs related to your business.
 Throughout this process, it’s advised to research affiliate programs.
 Market research won’t cost a dime, but it requires time, skills, and dedication.
 It’s an essential step in becoming an affiliate.
 The research will provide you with indispensable information and help you develop a better understanding of the market.
 Consequently, you can develop strategies in advance, avoid pitfalls, and find opportunities.
 4. Find the Best Affiliate Programs to Join: Joining affiliate programs does not cost a dime.
 It only takes only a few minutes.
 All you need is a valid email address, valid checking account, PayPal, and an address or P.O. box.
 Then you can find the [best affiliate programs online](/blog/best-affiliate-programs-online) in any industry, i.e., business, eCommerce, health, travel, weight loss, etc.
 5. Promote your Affiliate Campaign: After you build your platform, you must promote affiliate links to earn profits.
 There are several options for promotion, some are free and others cost money.
 However, reaching as many customers as possible is the key to generating profits as an affiliate.
 Therefore, don’t just limit yourself to one or two outlets for promotion.
 Instead, use as many outlets as possible.
-You can promote using content marketing, email marketing, video marketing or search engine marketing (SEM), or search engine optimization (SEO).
+You can promote using [content marketing techniques](/blog/content-marketing), email marketing, video marketing or search engine marketing (SEM), or search engine optimization (SEO).

 ###  Affiliate Marketing Statistics